 - Net carbs: 9.5 grams

-One ounce of pumpkin seeds is about 28 grams and contains the following amounts of carbs:
+One cup of roasted pumpkin seeds without shell is about 227 grams and contains the following amounts of carbs:

-100 grams of roasted pumpkin seeds contains the following nutrients (2):
+100 grams of roasted pumpkin seeds without shells contain the following nutrients (1):

 - Calories: 522